vanderhoornm/android-MythTV-Leanfront/README.md

 Start up the app.
 There is an entry on the main screen at the end called "settings".
 There you need to enter the backend ip address.
 There are other options available here.

 If using backend earlier than fixes/30 of Nov 12 2019 or Master of October 31 2019, make sure the backend is not set up for automatic shutdown when inactive.
 Otherwise it may shut down during playback.

+## Internationalization

+The source code will support multiple languages.
+Currently only the default language, English, is included.
+If anybody reading this is fluent in another language and would like volunteer to translate the strings and messages, please contact me.
+To get an idea of the amount of work, the list of strings is at https://github.com/bennettpeter/android-MythTV-Leanfront/blob/master/app/src/main/res/values/strings.xml .
+These would need to be translated, except for the ones marked translatable="false".
+You can email me or create an issue from https://github.com/bennettpeter/android-MythTV-Leanfront/issues .
+I will put together instructions on how to update the translations.

 ## License